THE WORK (2009-2013)

-Following are highlights of both the work of The Iruke Project and the work of Anthony Julius Williams as an independent artist from 2009 to 2013:
+Following are highlights of both the work of The Iruke Project and the work of Butterfly Williams (aka Anthony Julius Williams, MFA and PhD candidate) as an independent artist from 2009 to 2013:

 The Iruke Project's "SHAFTED: The Blaqxsploitation Project" is an interactive variety show that takes a queer look at 1970s Blaxploitation films, "urban renewal," and Black self-love.
 Fifteen Black and other artists diverse in age, gender and sexuality will present performances, music, dance, spoken word and films on June 7 & 8, 2013, at 7:30 pm at the African-American Art and Culture Complex, 762 Fulton Street in San Francisco, as part of the National Queer Arts Festival.
 Audiences are invited to dress in 1970s disco, soul & funk costumes!
 (Click here, and click here.)